redblockdev/RedBlock/README.md

 **CLI (Command Line Interface) -**

-To start, run `./bsha3d` in a terminal window.
-Then run `./bsha3-cli getblockchaininfo` in another.
+To start, run `./redblockd` in a terminal window.
+Then run `./redblock-cli getblockchaininfo` in another.
 You should see the block height and other output.
-Run `./bsha3-cli help` for more commands.
+Run `./redblock-cli help` for more commands.

-To stop `bsha3d` cleanly, you should run `./bsha3-cli stop`.
+To stop `redblockd` cleanly, you should run `./redblock-cli stop`.

 Mining
 ------